salacoste/mcp-n8n-workflow-builder/README.md

 - **get_execution**: Gets details of a specific execution by its ID.
 - **delete_execution**: Deletes an execution record by its ID.

+All tools have been tested and optimized for n8n version 1.82.3.
+The node types and API structures used are compatible with this version.

 ### MCP Resources

 The server provides the following resources for more efficient context access: